h2oai/datatable/docs/api/options/debug.rst

           - The number of characters to use per a function/method argument.

         * - :data:`.enabled <datatable.options.debug.enabled>`
-          - Switch that enables logging of the debug information.
+          - Option that enables logging of the debug information.

         * - :data:`.logger <datatable.options.debug.logger>`
           - The custom logger object.